 Virginia Beach, VA 23464

-SUPA University, Utrecht, The Netherlands, Bachelor of Science, Physical Therapy 1986
+SUPA University in Utrecht, Bachelor of Science, Physical Therapy 1986

 Sports Therapist, Royal Dutch Soccer Association, 1985

-Certified Manual Therapist (MTC), Institute of Physical Therapy (University of St. Augustine), 1989
+Certified Manual Therapist, Institute of Physical Therapy (University of St. Augustine) 1989